devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 ## Setup

 Pick 2 random numbers in [20000,29999].
-These will be used as your subdomain for your internet facing URLs for GitLab and the registry so I say random because we don't want them to conflict.
-The following steps assuming your numbers are `1337` for gitlab and `1338` for the registry so you need to change those to your chosen numbers in the actual range.
+These will be used as your subdomain for your internet-facing URLs for GitLab and the registry so I say random because we don't want them to conflict.
+The following steps assuming your numbers are `1337` for GitLab and
+`1338` for the registry so you need to change those to your chosen numbers.

 From the GDK directory run: